 If you say no to one or more of the above questions, you may need to seek medical advice with a specialist or if your child or teen is experiencing any of the following symptoms:

 - Unable to put weight on the body part

 - Pain without injury

 - Not good strength; weakness

-An orthopaedic specialist can help decide the proper diagnosis and treatment which may or may not include bracing.
-Not seeking proper medical advise first can delay care and end up costing you more money and time.
+An orthopedic specialist can help decide the proper diagnosis and treatment which may or may not include bracing.
+Not seeking proper medical advice initially can delay care and end up costing you more money and time.